 Oligo-Hyaluron: Der Superstoff der Anti-Aging-Profis

-Is there a cure against aging?
-A substance that cheats biology and preserves youthfulness?
-If you are asking these questions about the whole body, you will certainly have to wait another 100 years for the answer.
-But if it's "only" about the face - a smooth, fresh, radiant face - you can already rely on hyaluronic acid today.
-To be more precise, on oligo hyaluronic acid.
-We at 48grams vouch for the polysaccharide with the smallest molecular chains.
-So it's certainly no surprise to anyone that most of our products contain no less than two percent of this liquid anti-aging gold.
+Is there a panacea for aging?
+A substance that defies biology and preserves youthfulness well into old age?
+Those who ask this question about the entire body will likely have to wait another 100 years for the answer.
+But for those concerned "only" with the face—with a smooth, fresh, radiant complexion—hyaluronic acid is already a reliable option.
+To be more precise, oligo-hyaluronic acid.
+We at 48grams swear by this polysaccharide with the smallest molecular chains.
+It's no surprise, then, that most of our products contain two percent of this liquid anti-aging gold.

-Here's another blog entry about the ingredients in the 48grams products: after mastic oil, edelweiss extract and OPC - all champions in the revitalizing miracle class - now it's oligo hyaluronic acid.
-But before we go into detail, first some basic information.
-Up to the average age of 25 years one needs to do almost nothing for the body.
-At least not if you are healthy, treat yourself with a reasonable diet, consider alcohol a rare sin and get yourself eight ideal hours of sleep per night.
+Here's another blog post about the ingredients in the 48grams line: After Mastic oil, Edelweiss extract and OPC – all champions in the class of revitalizing miracles – now, Oligo-Hyaluronic Acid.
+But before we go into detail, here's some basic information.
+Up to the average age of 25, men and women need to do almost nothing for their bodies.
+At least not if they are healthy, eat a (reasonably) sensible diet, consume alcohol only rarely, and get their ideal eight hours of sleep per night.

 Six liters of fluid per gram of hyaluronic acid

-Let's take 25 as the starting point: about then, processes begin in the body that can no longer be reversed.
-In three words: we grow old.
-The fact that aging soon manifests itself visually is the fault of a substance produced naturally in the body: hyaluronic acid.
-This polysaccharide, a sugar molecule, is an integral part of connective tissue (or cartilage, ligaments and synovial fluid), among other things.
-One gram of hyaluronic acid binds up to six liters of fluid - that is 6000 times its weight(!).
-That is quite a large amount.
-In the skin, hyaluronic acid therefore acts as a water reservoir, keeping it elastic and supple.
-It would be too good if this function were to be maintained into old age.
-But - as mentioned - in our mid-20s the production of the substance continuously decreases.
-We see the result in the mirror at some point.
+Let's take 25 as our starting point: Around that age, irreversible processes begin in the body.
+In short: we get old.
+The fact that aging soon becomes visually apparent is due to a substance produced by the body itself: hyaluronic acid.
+This polysaccharide, a sugar molecule, is u.a.
+Hyaluronic acid is an integral component of connective tissue (or cartilage, ligaments, and synovial fluid).
+One gram of hyaluronic acid can bind up to six liters of fluid – that's 6,000 times its own weight!
+That's quite a lot.
+In the skin, hyaluronic acid acts as a water reservoir, keeping it elastic and supple.
+It would be wonderful if this function continued into old age.
+However, as mentioned, the production of this substance decreases steadily from our mid-twenties onward.
+We eventually see the result in the mirror.
 The less moisture there is in the skin, the less healthy it looks.
-The dryness causes small cracks or wrinkles to appear.
-If you don't do anything to counteract this, you can literally watch yourself age.
-We at the 48grams blog find it hard to imagine anyone really wanting that.
+Dryness leads to small cracks and wrinkles.
+Those who do nothing to counteract this can literally watch themselves age.
+We at the 48grams blog find it hard to imagine that anyone would actually want that.

-However, hyaluronic acid is not only the super substance among the anti-aging agents, the modes of action are even more diverse: The sugar molecules help against redness and burns, relieve feelings of tension in various skin diseases (including neurodermatitis or rosacea) and generally promote wound healing processes.
-Skincare Pope Bernd Kuhs (the creator of the 48grams products) explains: "Hyaluronic acid is an absolute all-rounder - and compatible with every skin type.
-It was important to me in the formulation of creams, serums or masks that users get the full range of healing powers on or in the skin."
-This now explains why Bernd Kuhs has included the most valuable hyaluronic acid in two-percent strength in his formulations....
+Hyaluronic acid isn't just the super ingredient among anti-aging agents; its effects are even more diverse: The sugar molecules help with redness and burns, relieve feelings of tightness in various skin conditions (including neurodermatitis and rosacea), and generally promote wound healing.
+Skincare guru Bernd Kuhs (the creator of the 48grams products) explains: "Hyaluronic acid is an absolute all-rounder – and suitable for every skin type.
+It was in the formulation of..." creams, Serums or Masks It is important that users receive the full spectrum of healing powers on or in their skin.”
+This explains why Bernd Kuhs has included the most valuable hyaluronic acid in a two percent strength in his formulations…

 So tiny, so effective